birawaich/eth_ko_us-06/README.md

 -------------------------------------------------
 ```
 ### Notes
-My first rust program & repository.
+- My first rust program & repository.
 Made for class: "Komplexe Analysis".
+- Heavily improved code by @troublescooter
-Should implement _Monte Carlo Intergration_ and an _Approximation_ to examine the "Mittelwertsatz".
+- Should implement _Monte Carlo Intergration_ and an _Approximation_ to examine the "Mittelwertsatz".